Introduction

 Verify

 From this point on, emails identified by Cisco CES as potential spam are going to be tagged with the custom header.
-Microsoft 365 detects this tag and redirect the message to the user quarantine.
+Microsoft 365 detects this tag and redirects the message to the Microsoft quarantine.

-Users w¡are going receive quarantine notifications according to the Microsoft 365 configuration.
+Users are going receive quarantine notifications according to the Microsoft 365 configuration.